theronic/clojure-prompts/README.md

 I added guidelines for Electric v3 because models with a knowledge cut-off in 2024  tend to output Electric v2 code even when I ask for v3 code.

 [Electric Clojure v3](https://electric.hyperfiddle.net/) is being actively developed and some of these guidelines are almost certainly wrong – sorry about that!
-Hapay to fix.
+Happy to fix as discovered :).

 PRs welcome if they improve outcomes.